ThanatPay/pytest-tips/README.md

 # pytest-tips
 A primer of pytest

+## Continuous Integration (CI)
+The practice of automatically and frequently integrating code changes into a shared source code repository

-#### Start virtual environment
+### Start virtual environment
-Create virtual environment into an invisible directory inside your home directory that it's not going to be accidentally pushed into your GitHub repo.
+Create virtual environment into an invisible directory inside your home directory that it's not going to be accidentally pushed into your GitHub repo
 ```
 virtualenv ~/.venv
 ```